 The Warwick MA Programme in Writing

 The permanent Faculty of the Writing Programme includes internationally renowned authors from a variety of disciplines and genres.
 Among them are Will Eaves, Maureen Freely, Michael Hulse, A.L.Kennedy, David Morley, Sarah Moss, Tim Leach, Jonathan Skinner,and David Vann.
-Regular tutors have included Peter Blegvad, China Mieville, Leila Rasheed and Jeremy Treglown.
-Jonathan Coe is an Honorary Professor, Mahendra Solanki the current Royal Literary Fund Fellow, and Rochelle Sibley leads the Writing Centre.
+Regular tutors have included Peter Blegvad, China Mieville and Leila Rasheed.

 Visiting Fellows have included Monica Ali, Candida Clark, Geoffrey Hill, Mario Vargas Llosa, Maggie O'Farrell and Wole Soyinka.

-We offer practical professional guidance on and tuition in writing in a range of genres including creative non-fiction, the novel, poetry, drama, the short story, translation, writing for the young.
+We offer practical professional guidance on and tuition in writing in a range of genres including creative non-fiction, the novel, poetry, the short story and translation.

-The Warwick MA in Writing is intended for students who are already experienced as well as ambitious practising writers, whether published or not.
+The Warwick MA in Writing is intended for students who are already experienced as well as for ambitious practising writers, whether published or not.
 We aim to help develop technical writing skills which students will find useful professionally, whether in full-time authorship or in related professions such as publishing, the media or teaching.
-Many of our graduates have since gone on to become extremely succesful and visible writers.
+Many of our graduates have since gone on to become extremely succesful writers.